ChrisW09/citi_bike_user_prediction/README.md

 #### 6. Conclusion

 This project has been built by implementing a **pipeline** of ensemble learning algorithms namely - **Random Forest, Bagging, Boosting and an Artificial Neural network**.
-As per our hypotheses, we built our machine learning and deep learning models inorder to get some insights which can be used to implement profitable business models.
+As per our hypotheses, we built our machine learning and deep learning models inorder to get some insights which can be utilized in profitable business models.

 #### Contributing Project Members